alexwlchan/alexwlchan.net/src/_drafts/assume-worst-intent.md

 The default is public/private, but you can go much more you can go more granular than that.
 Twitter's model is to allow posting things only to pre-approved followers, or maybe mutuals only, or down to the level of individual users.

+Look at sites like Facebook, LiveJournal, Dreamwidth.
+They offer really granular permissions for who can see every post.
+You can decide that on a per-post, per-person basis.
+This is one of those things people use for really interesting and creative purposes.
+Aside from just not letting people they don't like see their content, this is one of those features that people have used in interesting ways.

 *[Ed.
 Mutuals only is a feature being offered [by Pillowfort](https://twitter.com/pillowfort_io/status/1025070021993799681).
 I haven't tried it yet, but I like the idea.]*

 {% slide assume_worst_intent 34 %}

-so you look at sites like Facebook
-LiveJournal dream with they offer really granular permissions for who can see every post and you can decide that on a per post per person basis and this is one of those things actually people use for really interesting and creative purposes aside from just not letting um people they don't like to see their content this is why those features that people that people have used in interesting ways and this time an example of
-Facebook getting it right they have some pretty granular privacy settings they have some pretty granular controls and not just of what I'm writing I can choose who can see them send me friend requests you can see my friends lists I changed that setting after taking this screenshot and you should all go and check it yourselves who can see my future posts you also go back and review your past posts that's really important as well don't make it immutable if somebody posts something and then realizes maybe
+An example of Facebook getting it right: they have some pretty granular privacy settings.
+Not just what I'm writing, I can choose who can see them, who can send me friend requests, who can see my friends lists (I changed that setting after taking this screenshot!).
+Who can see my future posts.

+You can also go back and review your past posts.
+That's really important as well -- don't make it immutable.
-I don't want that for a wide audience allow them to go back in might change it later and again
+If somebody posts something, and then realises maybe they don't want that for a wide audience, allow them to go back and change it later.

 {% slide assume_worst_intent 35 %}